 1. Bacterial enzymes called autolysins:

-b) Break the peptide cross-bridges that link the rows of sugars together (see Fig. 5, steps 1-3).
+b) Break the peptide cross-bridges that link the rows of sugars together (see Fig. 1, steps 1-3).

 Interference with this process results in the formation of a weak cell wall and osmotic lysis of the bacterium.
 Agents that inhibit peptidoglycan synthesis include the penicillins (penicillin G, methicillin, oxacillin, ampicillin, amoxicillin, ticarcillin, etc.), the cephalosporins (cephalothin, cefazolin, cefoxitin, cefotaxime, cefaclor, cefoperazone, cefixime, ceftriaxone, cefuroxime, etc.), the carbapenems (imipenem, metropenem), the monobactems (aztreonem), and the carbacephems (loracarbef).
-Penicillins, monobactams, carbapenems, and cephalosporins are known chemically as beta-lactam antibiotics because they all share a molecular structure called a beta-lactam ring (see Fig. 2A).
+Penicillins, monobactams, carbapenems, and cephalosporins are known chemically as beta-lactam antibiotics because they all share a molecular structure called a beta-lactam ring (see Fig. 5).
 The glycopeptides (vancomycin, teichoplanin) and lipopeptides (daptomycin) also inhibit peptidoglycan synthesis.

-2. Glycopeptides such as vancomycin (see Fig. 1) and the lipoglycopeptide teichoplanin bind to the D-Ala-D-Ala portion of the pentapeptides of the peptidoglycan monomers and block the formation of gycosidic bonds between the sugars by the transgycosidase enzymes, as well as the formation of the peptide cross-links by the transpeptidase enzymes.
-This results in a weak cell wall and subsequent osmotic lysis of the bacterium (see Fig. 8).
+Glycopeptides such as vancomycin (see Common Antibiotics) and the lipoglycopeptide teichoplanin bind to the D-Ala-D-Ala portion of the pentapeptides of the peptidoglycan monomers and block the formation of gycosidic bonds between the sugars by the transgycosidase enzymes, as well as the formation of the peptide cross-links by the transpeptidase enzymes.
+This results in a weak cell wall and subsequent osmotic lysis of the bacterium (see Fig. 7).

-3. Bacitracin (see Fig. 1) binds to the transport protein bactoprenol after it inserts a peptidoglycan monomer into the growing cell wall.
+Bacitracin (see Common Antibiotics) binds to the transport protein bactoprenol after it inserts a peptidoglycan monomer into the growing cell wall.
 It subsequently prevents the dephosphorylation of the bactoprenol after it releases the monomer it has transported across the membrane.
 Bactoprenol molecules that have not lost the second phosphate group cannot assemble new monomers and transport them across the cytoplasmic membrane.
 As a result, no new monomers are inserted into the growing cell wall.
-As the autolysins continue to break the peptide cross-links and new cross-links fail to form, the bacterium bursts from osmotic lysis.(see Fig. 9).
+As the autolysins continue to break the peptide cross-links and new cross-links fail to form, the bacterium bursts from osmotic lysis (see Fig. 8).

 a.
-INH (isoniazid) appears to block the synthesis of mycolic acid, a key component of the acid-fast cell wall of mycobacteria (see Fig. 3).
+INH (isoniazid) appears to block the synthesis of mycolic acid, a key component of the acid-fast cell wall of mycobacteria (see Fig. 9).

 b.
-Ethambutol interferes with the synthesis of the outer membrane of acid-fast cell walls (see Fig. 3).
+Ethambutol interferes with the synthesis of the outer membrane of acid-fast cell walls (see Fig. 9).

 a.
-Polymyxins and colistins act as detergents and alter membrane permeability in gram-negative bacteria.
+Polymyxins and colistins act as detergents and alter membrane permeability in Gram-negative bacteria.
 They cannot effectively diffuse through the thick peptidoglycan layer in gram-positives.

 b.
 Daptomycin disrupts the bacterial cytoplasmic membrane function by apparently binding to the membrane and causing rapid depolarization.
 This results on a loss of membrane potential and leads to inhibition of protein, DNA and RNA synthesis, resulting in bacterial cell death.